Skip to content

 • Dr. David Dunne

 World Tour performance nutritionist.
-The carb-periodisation framework behind every Roadman fuelling protocol.
+The carb-periodisation framework behind every fuelling protocol in the Method.

 • Joe Friel

-The foundational periodisation work that masters athletes still build on today.
+The Cyclist's Training Bible.
+The foundational periodisation work that masters athletes still build their seasons on.

 • John Wakefield

 Bora-Hansgrohe physiologist.
-The torque protocols World Tour riders run twice a week.
+The low-cadence torque protocols World Tour riders run twice a week — built into Weeks 4 and 9.

 • Lachlan Morton

 EF Education's adventure rider.
-The voice on what the craft actually means.
+The voice on what le métier — the craft of riding — actually means when the road points up.

 FROM THE COMMUNITY